Scaling Recommender Transformers to One Billion Parameters: Model architecture

 Within this formulation, the production recommender system that generated the training data acts as a \textbf{logging policy} --- the behavior we can directly imitate.
-Concurrently, user behavior patterns provide \textbf{world knowledge} insights about user preferences independent of our system, visible through user feedback and organic\footnote{Organic user events are those not influenced by explicit system recommendations (e.g., search activity).} transitions.
-Drawing on our language model analogy, we propose a pre-training task with dual objectives: (1) learning from prior systems through imitation learning and (2) learning genuine user preferences directly from their feedback and organic navigation patterns.
+Concurrently, user behavior provides \textbf{world knowledge}: insights about preferences that are not tied to any particular system, and are visible through user feedback and organic\footnote{Organic user events are those not influenced by explicit system recommendations (e.g., search activity).} transitions.
+Drawing on our language model analogy, we propose a pre-training task with dual objectives: (1) learning to imitate prior recommender systems and (2) learning user preferences from feedback and organic navigation patterns.

+Note that our training is fully offline and supervised; we do not perform online reinforcement learning.
+We use RL terminology as a conceptual lens: next-item prediction corresponds to policy imitation, while feedback prediction encourages learning user response regularities that can be interpreted as environment modeling.

-\paragraph{Next-item prediction.} In our approach, the model sees a sequence of context-item-feedback triplets $(c_t, i_t, f_t)$, where $c_t$ includes contextual information such as the surface\footnote{Surface refers to the interface or platform where a user encounters an item, e.g., organic discovery (browsing, search) versus algorithmic recommendations.}, $i_t$ is the item that appears, and $f_t$ is user feedback.
-The next-item prediction task is: $\mathcal{P} (\text{item}=i_t \mid \text{history}=S_{t-1}, \text{context}=c_t)$.
-Since $c_t$ identifies both the surface and, potentially, the underlying recommendation policy, the model effectively learns to reproduce previous system behaviors --- imitating impressions\footnote{An impression is an item explicitly shown to the user by the recommendation system.}.
-At the same time, it also captures organic user behavior.
+\paragraph{Next-item prediction.} In our approach, the model sees a sequence of context-item-feedback triplets $(c_t, i_t, f_t)$, where $c_t$ includes contextual features such as the surface\footnote{Surface refers to the interface or platform where a user is exposed to an item, e.g., organic discovery (browsing, search) versus algorithmic recommendations.}, $i_t$ is the item that appears, and $f_t$ is user feedback.
+The next-item prediction task is:

+We train on all item interactions, including non-positive feedback.
+Crucially, $c_t$ identifies the interaction surface, which indicates whether the exposure is recommended or organic and, for recommended impressions\footnote{An impression is an item explicitly shown to the user by the recommendation system.}, often identifies the serving policy specific to that surface.
+Conditioning on $c_t$ therefore lets a single model separate these interaction types: it can reproduce surface-specific recommendation behavior while also learning organic navigation patterns that reflect user preferences.

 To optimize this task, we use logQ-corrected sampled softmax\,\cite{logq} with mixed negative sampling\,\cite{mns}: